MasonWray/Switchboard/README.md

 # Switchboard
-Media server ingest control simplified
+A simple server monitoring and backup system